PlayForm/Pipe/README.md

 ### Getting started

 With `Pipe`, you can use the Pipe method to perform operations on files within the pipe.
-Here's an example of how to do it in your `Main.ts`:
+Here's an example of how to do it with some file writes:

 **`Main.ts`**